hub4j/github-api/CONTRIBUTING.md

 ### Writing a new test

 Once you have credentials setup, you add new test classes and test methods as you would normally.

 Keep `useProxy` enabled and iterate on your tests as needed.
 Remember, while proxying your tests are interacting with GitHub - you will need to clean up your state between runs.
+The following additional system property to enable testing using your personal github account.

+    `mvn install -Dtest.github.org=false -Dtest=YourTestClassName`

 When you are ready to create a snapshot of your test data, run your test with `test.github.takeSnapshot`  ("-Dtest.github.takeSnapshot" as a Java VM option).
 For example:

-    `mvn install -Dtest.github.takeSnapshot -Dtest=YourTestClassName`
+    `mvn install -Dtest.github.takeSnapshot -Dtest.github.org=false -Dtest=YourTestClassName`

 The above command would create snapshot WireMock data files under the path `src/test/resources/org/kohsuhke/github/YourTestClassName/wiremock`.
 Each method would get a separate director that would hold the data files for that test method.